Sunday, June 8, 2025

 Disclaimer: The information, including but not limited to, text, graphics, images, and other material, contained on this website is for informational and educational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified healthcare provider with any questions you may have regarding a medical condition or treatment before undertaking a new healthcare regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.

 Autoimmune disorders develop when your body’s immune system mistakenly attacks and damages its own healthy tissues.
-They are some of the most difficult conditions to manage.
-That is partly because so little is understood about what really causes them and how they progress.
-However, with proper treatment, dietary and lifestyle changes, and supplementation, they can be kept in check.
+The diseases are difficult to manage because science has a limited understanding of what causes them and how they progress.
+However, with good medical treatment, dietary and lifestyle changes and supplementation, they can be kept in check.

-In this article, I will discuss how a malfunctioning immune system causes autoimmune conditions and supplements that may help.
+Unlike heart disease or diabetes, the layperson knows little about autoimmune disorders.
+The patients follow incorrect lifestyles and diets out of ignorance, aggravating the problem.
+In this article, I will discuss how a malfunctioning immune system causes these conditions and supplements that may help.

 Introduction

-Autoimmune conditions are a set of more than a hundred diverse medical conditions.
-Some examples of autoimmune disorders are type 1 diabetes, psoriasis, inflammatory bowel disease, and rheumatoid arthritis.
+Autoimmune conditions include more than a hundred diverse medical disorders such as type 1 diabetes, hypothyroidism, psoriasis, rheumatoid arthritis and inflammatory bowel disease.

 Our Immune System